NormanDunbar/printf/ArduinoLibrary/docs/README.md

 However, there is always someone with a good reason to do this, so here's my global install.

 * Create a global libraries directory.
 Mine is called `PlatformIO_Libraries`;
-* Copy the directory containing the source and header files for this library into the one above.
+* Copy the `src` directory containing the source and header files for this library into the one above.
 You *must* copy the directory and contents, not just the contents.
+Feel free to rename the new `PlatformIO_Libraries/src` directory to `PlatformIO_Libraries/libPrintf`, if you wish.
+It will be useful in the future!
 * In your project's `platformio.ini` file, add either:
   * `lib_extra_dirs = /full/path/to/PlatformIO_Libraries` or
   * `lib_extra_dirs = relative/path/to/PlatformIO_Libraries`